Desk with Laptop, Calculator, Files and small model of house with epc colours

 The rating provided with the recommendation applied includes:

-Also, recommendations appear on an EPC only if they improve the rating by at least 1 SAP point, or 0.5 SAP points in the case of cylinder insulation, draught proofing and low energy lighting.
+Also, recommendations only appear on an EPC only if they improve the rating by at least 1 SAP point, or 0.5 SAP points in the case of cylinder insulation, draught proofing and low energy lighting.

 Here are some indicative ratings from our Case Study 2 property.
 This is a 1950s mid-terrace house.